virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

   </answer-component>
   <question-component>What are the advantages of SVG sprites compared to icon fonts and pixel graphics?</question-component>
   <answer-component>
     In iconfonts, individual parts of the icon cannot be colored individually.
-In addition the developer often has to use pseudoelements instead of "real" dom.
+In addition, the developer often has to use pseudoelements instead of "real" dom.
     Pixel graphics are the most static icon formats.
 You cannot change anything about it but the size.
   </answer-component>
 </questions-component>